All Day Tour of Big Island of Hawaii with Pictures

 The Parker Ranch is one of the largest ranches in the United States and much beef is exported from this area.

-It was a long and eventful 11 1/4 hour day on this circle tour of the island, but we truly enjoyed everything that we had gotten to see and experience.
+It was a long and eventful 11 1/4 hour day on this circle tour of the island but we truly enjoyed everything that we had gotten to see and experience.
+I would heartily recommend taking this tour or a similar one if you ever get the chance.

 © 2009 Peggy Woods